dbos-inc/dbos-docs/docs/python/reference/task_queues.md

 @DBOS.workflow()
 def process_tasks(tasks):
   task_handles = []
+  # Enqueue each task so all tasks are processed in parallel.
   for task in tasks:
     handle = queue.enqueue(process_task, task)
     task_handles.append(handle)
+  # Wait for each task to complete and retrieve its result.
+  # Return the results of all tasks.
   return [handle.get_result() for handle in task_handles]
 ```